Valik

-Valik(ولیک, also Romanized as Walik) is a village in Sajjadrud Rural District, Bandpey-ye Sharqi District, Babol County, Mazandaran Province, Iran.
+Tanhakola Gharbi (تنهاکلا(غربی), also Romanized as Tanhakola Gharbi) is a village in Sajjadrud Rural District, Bandpey-ye Sharqi District, Babol County, Mazandaran Province, Iran.
 At the 2006 census, its population was 161, in 43 families.

 Etymology

-Valik is a native plant of Caspian Hyrcanian mixed forests.
+Tanhakola Gharbi is a native plant of Caspian Hyrcanian mixed forests.
 It gives small black fruits in autumn.
 Prior to settlement, the area where the village now lies was covered by dense forests of this tree.

 People

 Most residents are farmers and cattle holders.

 Facility

 The village has potable water, and is connected to the electric, gas and telephone network of Iran.
 Moreover, the area is in full coverage of mobile network of Iran (Hamrah-e-Aval, Irancell, Rightel).